(Frequently Asked Questions)

 Q: What do you think of the narrow CW filters for your TS-570D?

-A: I don't have the filters here because I can't afford them.
-I've been copying CW under all conditions and at all speeds up to 60 WPM on and off for almost 40 years, and I find my brain serves as a good enough filter when combined with the DSP audio filters in the 570.
-Without the IF filters, I do notice some desensitizing from strong adjacent signals, but I don't find this to be that much of a problem, again because of my long experience in digging weak CW signals out of all kinds of noise.
+A: I never got the filters here because I couldn't afford them.
+I've been copying CW under all conditions and at all speeds up to 60 WPM on and off for 60+ years, and I find my brain served as a good enough filter when combined with the DSP audio filters in the 570.
+Without the IF filters, I did notice some desensitizing from strong adjacent signals, but I didn't find this to be that much of a problem, again because of my long experience in digging weak CW signals out of all kinds of noise.
 If you're new to CW and plan to do a lot of operating in crowded band conditions (contests, DXing, etc.), I'm sure the filters would be a big help if you want to spend the extra money to get them.
 As to which filter to get, that's hard to say.
 I would think the 500 Hz filter would be adequate for most situations, and anything narrower would be overkill in most cases.
 Keep in mind the narrower the filter, the easier it is to tune right over a station as you scan the bands.

 Q: I have limited space for antennas.
 What do you recommend?

 A: Because of the huge number of variables involved and the infinite varieties of 'limited space', I can't answer this directly.
-The best I can do is to say analyze your space and figure out what can fit into it.
+The best I can do is to say analyze your space and figure out what it can hold.
 If you're interested in 20M or higher, a full size dipole can generally be squeezed into most limited space situations although you may have to fold the ends at an angle.
 Just keep the central portion of the dipole as straight and high as possible.
-For 160-30M a full size dipole may not fit, so I'd suggest an end fed wire. get it as high as possible and as long as possible in the space you have available.
+For 160-30M a full size dipole may not fit, so I'd suggest an end fed wire.
+Get it as high as possible and as long as possible in the space you have available.
 Then end feed it through a good antenna tuner.
-See here, here, or here for more info and thoughts on antennas for limited space plus a diagram of a simple but effective antenna tuner.
+Many current rigs have very good built in antenna tuners.
+The one in the Elecraft KX3 is especially good.
+Or see here, here, or here for more info and thoughts on antennas for limited space plus a diagram of a simple but effective antenna tuner.

 Q: What do you think of (insert name of QRP rig here)?

-A: This is hard for me to answer because my only experience with rigs has been my home-designed and built gear, my Kenwoods TS-570D & TS-480SAT which aren't really QRP rigs although I use them as one, and the Elecraft KX3, K2, and KX-1 rigs, or brief periods of using the QRP Plus, SG-2020, and a couple other rigs.
+A: This is hard for me to answer because my only experience with rigs has been my home-designed and built gear, my Kenwoods TS-570D & TS-480SAT which aren't really QRP rigs although I used them as one, and the Elecraft KX3, K2, and KX-1 rigs, or brief periods of using the QRP Plus, SG-2020, and a couple other rigs, most recently the great little ICOM IC705.
 It is my personal opinion that to get the best results from QRP (or QRO for that matter), you must use a rig with as many bells and whistles as possible on it.
 At least for me, the little QRP rigs are in many cases hard to use because a single control may serve several purposes whereas the bigger rigs have a separate control for each purpose.
-Of the rigs I have used, the KX3 by far has turned out to be the very easiest to use, followed closely by the K2.
+Of the rigs I have used, the KX3 by far has turned out to be the very easiest to use, along with the ICOM IC705, followed closely by the K2.
 The front panels have every function that I use regularly right at my fingertips while those functions used only occasionally are available via a menu system.
-Because of the extensive DSP filtering the KX3 is also the best receiver I have ever used, followed closely by the K2.
-I would highly recommend the KX3 to anyone who is serious about operating CW/QRP.
+Because of the extensive DSP filtering the KX3, and now the ICOM IC705 are also the best receivers I have ever used, followed closely by the K2.
+I would highly recommend the KX3 or ICOM IC705 to anyone who is serious about operating CW/QRP.
 I haven't used the K3, but it should be pretty much the same in a larger package than the KX3.
+A newer rig in the KX2 which is like a little brother to the KX3 with similar performance, but fewer bells and whistles.

 Here's a review I wrote of one of the rigs I mentioned above - the SG-2020, and a review of the fabulous KX3 is here